sun-army/checklists/database-query-optimization.md

 * EXPLAIN directive BUFFERS - I/O profiling

+## Optimization strategies

+* OLTP requests - index scan instead of Seq. scan for the JOINS, nested loop instead of Merge JOIN and Hash JOIN
+* No correlation requests and loops - use JOINS instead or CTE/stored procedures to calculate values beforehand
+* More memory I/O, less disk I/O - increase the work_mem, use indexes to decrease amount of data to process
+* More accurate statistics for the optimizer - vacuum processes monitoring

 ## Hardware
 * Global database settings like memory limits, write costs (ex. random page costs for PostgreSQL)
 * Resources monitoring - RAM and disc consumption, less disc more RAM.